What is “Other” Storage Space on Mac & How to Clear It Up

 The Other storage is the blue item in new versions of OS X, and the yellow item in the graph on prior versions of Mac OS X, regardless, Other is visible in any modern version of Mac OS X.

-In versions prior to OS X 10.10 you will need to click on “More Info” in the About This Mac screen to see the Storage tab, otherwise everything else is the same.
+In versions prior to Mac OS X 10.10 you will need to click on “More Info” in the About This Mac screen to see the Storage tab, otherwise everything else is the same.

-The size of Other is often quite large in OS X and it varies considerably as you can see in the various screen shots here, but again, this is not something to overly concern yourself with as it could be in the iOS world.
+The size of Other is often quite large in Mac OS X and it varies considerably as you can see in the various screen shots here, but again, this is not something to overly concern yourself with as it could be in the iOS world.
 Nonetheless, it can be valuable to know what that other stuff is, particularly in the event you are running low on disk space.

-What Exactly is “Other” Storage in OS X?
+What Exactly is “Other” Storage on Mac?

 Perhaps Other is taking up a ton of space, so what exactly is that “Other” storage on a Mac?
-Essentially it’s anything that OS X does not allocate to the listed specified storage types of applications, backups, audio, movies, backups, and photos.
+Essentially it’s anything that Mac OS does not allocate to the listed specified storage types of applications, backups, audio, movies, backups, and photos.
 That means a very broad list of items will be considered as Other, including things like the following:

 - Documents and file types, including PDF, doc, PSD, etc